BTW-Community/SocksCrops/README.md

 Many things to come.
 Keep watching this space.

 ##Credits
-- The BTW for all their input
+- The BTW Community for all their input
 - Sockthing (@socklessthing)
 - FC for an amazing mod
 - Dawn for helping the community and me